-In our opinion and according to the information and explanations given to us, the Company has not defaulted in the repayment of dues to banks.
+In our opinion and according to the information and explanations given to us, the Company has not defaulted in the repayment of loans or borrowings to banks.
 The Company has not taken any loan either from financial institutions or from the government and has not issued any debentures.